nedap/archie/README.md

 - ADL 2.0 parsing, including tuples
 - basic Archetype Object Model implementation
-- very basic apath-queries - absolute paths with nodeid only so far, you can add a 'and name=""' clause if you want to, but it will be ignored
+- very basic apath-queries - paths with nodeIds and paths with meanings.
 - A listener to more easily walk the tree of archetypes describing an openEHR reference model
 - A far from complete Flattener implementation
 	- with id overriding if specified in template